LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 Useful REPL functionality
 -------------------------------

-The Scala REPL supports a number of commmands that can be greatly helpful for working interactively.
+The Scala REPL supports a number of commands that can be greatly helpful for working interactively.
 We've relied on many of these in the preparation of this tutorial but will focus on the highlights, especially for use in CS1 teaching.